 The registration and reporting requirements under the Supervision of Trustees and Fundraisers for Charitable Purposes Act apply to persons and entities that solicit, conduct business, or hold charitable assets in or from California.
 This includes foreign corporations, trustees, and fundraising professionals.

-As is the case for any charitable organization or trustee, the foreign entity is required to file the Registry's Initial Registration Form (Form CT-1) within 30 days of first receiving property (i.e., a cash donation, property donation, or other assets with financial value received for charitable purposes) as a result of doing business in California.
-In addition, the foreign entity should provide a copy of its tax exemption application, IRS Form 1023 or Form 1023-EZ, (if submitted to the IRS), a copy of its IRS determination letter (if received from the IRS), and copies of its founding records.
-For more information, see the Attorney General's Guide for Charities and Government Code sections 12580-12599.8.
+As is the case for any charitable organization or trustee, the foreign entity is required to register within 30 days of first receiving property (i.e., a cash donation, property donation, or other assets with financial value received for charitable purposes) as a result of doing business in California.
+In addition, the foreign entity must provide a copy of its tax exemption application, IRS Form 1023 or Form 1023-EZ (if submitted to the IRS), a copy of its IRS determination letter if it received tax exempt status from the IRS, and copies of its founding documents.
+For more information, see the Attorney General's Guide for Charities and Government Code sections 12580-12599.10.

 The two most common reasons for receiving a Notice to Register are: (1) your tax preparer's software directed the preparer to submit a copy of your IRS Form 990 or an Annual Registration Renewal Fee Report (Form RRF-1) to this office, and then we determined that the entity is required to register and report to this office; or (2) a member of the general public made an inquiry concerning a solicitation from your organization.